cu-applied-math/appm-4600-numerics/policies.md

 ## Late assignment and cheating policy

 In general, **late homework** assignments are not accepted; instead, you can use your one dropped homework.
 Under exceptional circumstances (such as serious illness, including COVID-19, or serious family issues), homework can be turned in late.
-If the reason is foreseeable (e.g., planned travel), you must contact the instructor in advance.

 Examples:
 - Your sister is getting married and you have to travel out-of-state.
-That's great, but this is when you use the one dropped homework.
-This is foreseeable, and not an "emergency", so it does not count as an exceptional circumstance.
+That's great, and you would be allowed an extension.
 - A close family member becomes infected with COVID-19 and you have to return to your home country to take care of family.
-This *does* count as an exceptional circumstance.
+Unless you're a doctor, this does not count as an exceptional circumstance.
 Please email the instructor to discuss arrangements.

 Similarly, **missing exams** are not made up except under the same exceptional circumstances.